 - Students should treat the property of New Heights with respect by only staying in assigned areas and not crossing boundaries set by those in authority.
 No rough play will be permitted as it poses a safety hazard.
 Students/parents must replace anything they waste, damage, or break.

 - Only water bottles are allowed in the classrooms.

 - Students must clean up after themselves after each class.
 Trash, food, etc., should be thrown away after lunch without being asked.

 - Students may not bring any electronic devices or toys to school unless asked for by their instructor.

-- For high school students who have cell phones, they must be put up and away during class time.
+- For high school students who have cell phones, must be put up and away during class time.
 If they are seen with them out, the phone will be taken up and their parents will be notified.
-If parents or students need to contact the other, we would ask that they use the Excelsior phone, which is: (803) 743-3118.
+If parents or students need to contact the other, we would ask that they use the Excelsior phone: (803) 743-3118.